Testing & Diagnostics

 Wire Guide Canalization

 CHR's Medical Director, Dr. Gleicher, invented the concept of recanalizing obstructed fallopian tubes with catheters under x-ray guidance.
-Today this is a technique widely practiced by radiologists.
-However, to the best of our knowledge, CHR is the only fertility center offering this treatment in-house.
+Today, this is a technique widely practiced by radiologists.

 Another use for this technique is to lower the tubal perfusion pressure (TPP) measurements in women with high levels.
 However, there is no convincing data that reducing TPP in this way allows these women to achieve a pregnancy rate similar to those who have a low TPP.